What Is the Cost of Living in Austin, TX?

 The booming housing market in Austin right now means that competition for homes is higher than ever.
 Before you jump on any home that becomes available, consider renting an amazing apartment.
 You won’t find many houses downtown since most of them sit outside of the city center.
 Get the true Austin experience by renting one of the many unique apartments around downtown and the surrounding areas.
 Then, when you know for certain that you want to call Austin home for good, start to consider your options for buying.

 No move is ever effortless, but with our tried & true tips it can feel as seamless as possible.
 Moving is the perfect time to do some spring cleaning.
 Get rid of anything you haven’t used in the last year.
 Also, consider Austin, TX’s warm weather as you pack.
 If you’re coming from a cooler climate, ditch some of those winter clothes because you won’t need them in Texas.
 Indulge in the joy of acquiring new décor when moving into a new place, but wait until after you arrive in Austin to make any big purchases.
 Don’t add the extra weight of a new bed frame to your moving trailer.
 Instead, wait to find the perfect one until after you touch down in the Lone Star State.
+Learn more about what you need to know before moving to Austin.

 There’s a lot to think about when making a big move.
 Use our Ultimate Moving Checklist to make sure you’ve got everything covered.